 Employee Classifications

-Administrative Management employees include the Executive Director/Founder, CSCE Principal, and Chief Business Officer.
+Administrative Management employees include the Executive Director/Founder, Deputy Director, and CSCE Principal.

 Certificated personnel are those who hold a California Teaching Credential (CTC) or other certificate or license issued by the state of California.
-All Classroom Teachers and Learning Specialists, as well as the Director of Instruction fit into this classification.
+All Classroom Teachers fit into this classification.

 Classified staff is not required to hold a credential, though other criteria, including other state issued licenses, may be used in consideration of employment.
 This classification includes recess staff, after-school staff, classroom assistants, and other non-credentialed staff members.